chethankailash/terminal-style-portfolio/README.md

 - 🎨 Retro terminal-style UI with blinking cursor and keyboard shortcuts
 - ⌨️ CLI-like commands for exploring profile, projects, skills, etc.
 - 📂 Modular JavaScript command structure (ES Modules)
-- 💻 Responsive layout for mobile and desktop
 - 🧩 Easy to extend with custom commands

 ---